Rafael Câmara: F4 UAE

+ADAC F4

-His main campaign would lie in Europe, where he would be driving in the Italian F4 and ADAC F4 series, partnering Wurz, Andrea Kimi Antonelli, Conrad Laursen and fellow FDA member James Wharton at Prema.
-The season in the German championship started out strongly, as two second places and a victory in Race 3 at Spa-Francorchamps gave Câmara the championship lead.
-Victory eluded him in the next two rounds, although the Brazilian was able to cement his place as the closest challenger to title favourite Antonelli, with a pair of podiums at Hockenheim and Zandvoort respectively.
+Remaining with Prema, Câmara competed in ADAC F4, partnering Wurz, Andrea Kimi Antonelli, Conrad Laursen and fellow FDA member James Wharton.
+The season started out strongly, as two-second places and a victory in Race 3 at Spa-Francorchamps gave Câmara the championship lead.
+Victory eluded him in the next two rounds, although he was able to cement his place as the closest challenger to title favourite Antonelli, with a pair of podiums at Hockenheim and Zandvoort respectively.
 His championship challenge was thwarted before the next round at the Nürburgring however, as another contraction of COVID-19 forced Câmara to miss the event.
 He finished off his campaign with two pole positions and podiums at the second Nürburgring round, which earned Câmara the rookie title and third overall in the standings.

+Italian F4

-In Italy, Câmara experienced a competitive beginning to his campaign, inheriting victory at the season opener in Imola when race leader Antonelli experienced a gearbox failure in the closing laps.
+In tandem with his ADAC F4 campaign, Câmara also competed in Italian F4 with Prema Racing.
+He experienced a competitive start to his campaign, inheriting victory at the season opener in Imola when race leader Antonelli experienced a gearbox failure in the closing laps.
 Another victory followed at Misano, where the Brazilian proved his opportunism by overtaking his Italian teammate at the safety car restart, which was then followed by another impressive weekend at Spa, where, having stalled from pole position in Race 3, Câmara recovered to third by the checkered flag.
 More podiums came at Vallelunga and the Red Bull Ring, before Câmara experienced his first and only podium-lacking event of the year at Monza.
 He finished his season third in the championship, falling behind Alex Dunne at the final round after a collision with the Irishman at the first corner.

-Formula Regional
+Formula Regional (2023–2024)

+2023: Maiden victories

+During pre-season, Câmara did a full season in the 2023 Formula Regional Middle East Championship with Mumbai Falcons.
+Despite not winning a race, Câmara claimed six podiums that took him to third in the standings.

-Having tested with the team at the end of 2022, Câmara would progress to the Formula Regional European Championship with Prema Racing the following year, driving alongside Antonelli and category veteran Lorenzo Fluxá.
-Before his main campaign, Câmara will do the full season in the 2023 Formula Regional Middle East Championship with Mumbai Falcons.
+Having tested with the team at the end of 2022, Câmara progressed to the Formula Regional European Championship with Prema Racing the following year, driving alongside F4 teammate Antonelli and category veteran Lorenzo Fluxá.
+He took his maiden win in the series during the first race at Spa-Francorchamps.
+With a second win at Red Bull Ring and three additional podiums, he finished fifth in the standings.